 Size illustrates the importance of a shape.
 Large-sized objects are more important than smaller objects.
 Size can also be shown by positioning a large object beside a smaller one.

 Using shape and size is easier than you’d imagine.
-Take Netflix’s YouTube banner.
+Take one of Netflix’s YouTube banner.
 Note the lines and how they aren’t ordered.
 That’s to signify chaos.
 And when you look at the title of the show, Never Have I Ever, you understand why.
 It’s a coming-of-age story and those are often filled with tons of new experiences that the characters crash into.

 Establish Importance With Visual Hierarchy